McCloud River Railroad

 MR #11161 at Ash Creek Junction in June 2008.
 Jeff Moore photograph.

 178882-178956: XP class, 50-foot, single door boxcars.
 Originally Soo Line cars.
 Itel leased the cars to the Green Bay & Western on 5/10/1979.
 McCloud River subleased these cars from GB&W from 12/15/1986-1/1/92, at which time Itel leased the cars directly to McCloud River.
 McCloud River immediately assigned the cars to Canadian National.
 Cars in this series numbered 75 1987-1994, 74 cars 1996-2003, and 72 cars 2004-2005.
 Remaining cars transferred to Golden Triangle Railroad 3100-series by 2006.

 |Miscellaneous boxcar photographs

 A healthy cut of the GE Capital boxcars starting their final journey in late April 2006.
 Photo by and courtesy of John West.

 As noted above, the McCloud Railway gained title to seventeen boxcars as partial payment for shop work the company did for GE Capital.
 The railroad cut six of the cars down to gondolas for help in the salvage efforts during the summer and fall of 2008.
-These six cars, plus the others, remain in McCloud and are likely to be scrapped.
-Pat Driscoll photograph.
+The cut down cars were stored in Ash Creek Junction until scrapped around 2012.